The situation of differently-abled children

 - War (particularly through anti-personal mines)

 - Poverty ( which is often followed by the following mentioned causes).

-A disability of a child is often followed by his being marginalized in the society.
-For example, it is found that only around 2% of the disabled children have access to education.
+The disability of a child is often followed by his being marginalized in society.
+For example, it is found that only around 2% of disabled children have access to education.

-This type of thing is mostly flagrant in developing countries where the majority of disabled children are illiterate and they live completely isolated form the rest of the society.
-Often, they are forced to beg in order to provide for themselves and they live in streets in extreme poverty.
+This type of thing is mostly flagrant in developing countries where the majority of disabled children are illiterate and they live completely isolated from the rest of society.
+Often, they are forced to beg to provide for themselves and they live on the streets in extreme poverty.

 There is an increasing risk of disabled children becoming unfortunate victims of violence due to their inability to defend themselves.
 Thus, physical, psychological and emotional violence happens to be a sad reality that disabled children undergo in domestic, institutional as well as social circles.

-Unfortunately, in certain countries, a physical or psychological handicap could also be the cause of infanticide following the social and financial burden disabled children put on their family.
+Unfortunately, in certain countries, a physical or psychological handicap could also be the cause of infanticide following the social and financial burden disabled children put on their families.

 Discrimination due to disability

-Even in developed countries, one could observe a certain discrimination which affects disabled children: they are most often separated from other children, kept in special institutions away from the family, in special classes, etc. Thus, the opportunity of integrating into society and later finding an employment becomes impossible.
+Even in developed countries, one could observe certain discrimination that affects disabled children: they are most often separated from other children, kept in special institutions away from the family, in special classes, etc. Thus, the opportunity to integrate into society and later find employment becomes impossible.

 Rights of the disabled child

 Disabled children are like all other children.
-In keeping to the Convention of the rights of the child (CRC), they are entitled to the same rights as any other child.
+In keeping with the Convention on the Rights of the Child (CRC), they are entitled to the same rights as any other child.